Trump Reaches Out to U.N., Criticizes Waste, in Debut Appearance

 -

 President Donald Trump offered the United Nations his highest form of flattery, telling U.N.
-Secretary General António Guterres and other foreign leaders Monday that he recognized the U.N.’s potential value more than fifteen years ago when he decided to build a luxury residential high rise across the street.
+Secretary General António Guterres and other foreign leaders Monday that he recognized the U.N.’s potential value more than 15 years ago — when he decided to build a luxury residential high rise across the street.

-“It was only for the reason that the United Nations was here that that turned out to be such a successful project,” Trump told a gathering that included dignitaries from 10 nations, including senior representatives from Britain, Senegal and Uruguay.
+“It was only for the reason that the United Nations was here that that turned out to be such a successful project,” Trump told a gathering that included dignitaries from 10 nations, including senior representatives from Britain, Senegal, and Uruguay.

 Trump’s plug of the Trump World Tower building came in his first appearance at the United Nations, an organization he heartily criticized on the campaign trail.
 His comments came at the opening of high-level meeting he hosted in support of the U.N. chief’s proposals to reform the organization.
 He was accompanied by his U.N. envoy, Nikki Haley, his national security advisor, H.R.
 McMaster, and John F. Kelly, the White House chief of staff.
-Rex Tillerson, the U.S. Secretary of State, did not attend.
+Rex Tillerson, the U.S. secretary of state, did not attend.

 The event provided foreign delegations with their first glimpse of the American leader on the U.N. stage, and it offered a preview of his much-anticipated debut address to the 193-nation U.N.
-General Assembly Tuesday morning.
+General Assembly on Tuesday morning.

 For his part, Trump was on his best behavior, sticking closely to his written text, warmly patting the U.N. chief on the arm and praising his leadership.
 “You have been fantastic,” he said.